- FSAs, HRAs and HSAs all offer tax-free savings employees can use to pay for eligible medical, dental and vision expenses.

 “FSA money can be used for acupuncture treatments, dental implants and even supplements if you receive a prescription from your doctor,” Dalal told Business News Daily.
 “Additionally, [it can be used to pay for medical costs that] insurance might not cover, like over-the-counter prescriptions, vaccines for travel or specific diagnostic tests.
 Some costs require reimbursement, like the purchase of frames for corrective glasses.”

 FSAs have restrictions on when the money can be used.
-If an employee doesn’t spend the money in the account by the end of their plan year, they forfeit all remaining funds, unless otherwise determined by the employer.
-Employers can allow up to $550 of unused funds to roll over to the following year, or permit up to a 2.5 month grace period for unused funds.
+If an employee doesn’t spend the money in the account by the end of their plan year, they forfeit all remaining funds unless the employer determines otherwise.
+Employers can allow up to $570 of unused funds to roll over to the following year, or permit a grace period of up to 2.5 months.
 Employees who leave the company must forfeit all remaining funds, unless they are eligible for and choose COBRA continuation coverage.

 A health reimbursement account, also known as a health reimbursement arrangement, is a type of savings account that is set up and funded by employers for employees to use on eligible healthcare, dental, and vision expenses for themselves and their dependents.
 (Dependents must also be enrolled in the HRA.)
 Since the employer funds the HRA, they choose which expenses are eligible for reimbursement and how much of the account funds can roll over into the new year.